apache/cassandra-java-driver/driver-examples/eclipse-rcp/README.md

 13. Check the newly-created target platform and make sure it becomes the active target platform;
 14. Click 'Ok'.

-3) A third alternative is to "wrap" the Java Driver jar, along with its dependencies, in a standalone plugin project, then include that plugin as a bundle requirement in your application.
+3) A third alternative is to "wrap" the Java Driver bundle, along with its dependencies, in a standalone plug-in project, then include that plug-in as a requirement in your application with a `Require-Bundle` manifest directive.

 ### Importing the projects

 1. Import the projects via File -> Import... -> Maven -> Existing Maven projects.
 2. Click 'Next';
-3. Click 'Browse...': point to the `eclipse-rcp` folder that contains all the Eclipse RCP projects to import;
+3. Click 'Browse...': point to the `eclipse-rcp` folder that contains the parent project and its submodules;
 4. Click 'Finish'.

 If it is the first time you are importing Maven/Tycho projects into your Eclipse workspace,